Givralix/pnm/README.md

 # pnm

-This is a basic Crystal library to parse PPM, PGM, PBM and PAM files, to make handling them easier.
+This is a basic Crystal library to parse PPM, PGM and PBM files, to make handling them easier.
 It's still in development.

 ## Installation